 Class sessions are mostly based on discussion, reflection, and sharing.
-This format allows students to provide insight into the readings, integrate their personal experiences, share diverse perspectives, and critically analyze various writing selections.
+This format allows students to provide insight into the readings, integrate their personal experiences, share diverse perspectives, and critically analyze various arguments / writing selections.
+Additionally, lectures, group work, writing stations, and class presentations will be integrated into the teaching process.